finasilvasantiste/udacity_data_engineering_nanodegree__project_4_data_lake/README.md

 ``export PYTHONPATH=$PATHONPATH:`pwd```

 ## How to run the app
-- Create all aws resources needed to set up redshift by running `pipenv run python3 aws/create_aws_resources.py`.
+- Create all aws resources needed to set up the EMR cluster by running `pipenv run python3 aws/create_aws_resources.py`.
+- Delete all aws resources by running `pipenv run python3 aws/delete_aws_resources.py`.